eanders-ms/makekodu/README.md

 [Kodu Game Lab](https://www.kodugamelab.com) is a 3D game development environment designed to make game programming simple and accessible to anyone.
 The Kodu programming model is novel and rigorously streamlined.
-It dispenses with the majority of traditional programming concepts, including symbolic variables, branching, loops, string manipulation, polymorphism, and so on.
+It dispenses with the majority of traditional programming concepts, including symbolic variables, branching, loops, mathematical expressions, string manipulation, polymorphism, and so on.
 The user programs characters in the world, and programs are expressed in a high-level, sensory paradigm.
 The typical "hello world" of Kodu is:

 ![Kodu-Hello-World](content/kodu-hello-world.png)